uwrov/2020-2021/README.md

 `force` describes the desired force in the xyz directions, while `torque` represents rotations in rpy.

 Note that nautilus can only turn along the z-axis, so only the third component of `torque` is needed.

+## Launching a Control Script
+All the control scripts are located in [src/nautilus_scripts/scripts]{https://github.com/uwrov/2020-2021/tree/sim/src/nautilus_scripts/scripts}.
+You can run them by doing a `rosrun nautilus_scripts filename.py`.
+Currently the working scripts are:
+- `subway_car_runner.py`